 Overview

-A mortgage loan available through a program established by the US Department of Veterans Affairs.
+A VA loan is a mortgage loan available through a program established by the US Department of Veterans Affairs.
 VA loans assist service members, veterans and eligible surviving spouses to become homeowners.
 The VA sets the qualifying standards, dictates the terms of the mortgages offered and guarantees a portion of the loan.

 Benefits